How to Setup a Partner Business Plan – to Enable Partners

 Easy Test for a “Good” Channel Manager

 I have an easy way to test a “good” channel manager.
-If they say they have resellers in Austin, TX I type in their category (i.e. CRM).
-If their resellers don’t show up on the home page (should be one of the top 3 listings) then the channel manager is NOT doing their job.
+If they say they have resellers in Austin, TX, then I type in their category (i.e. CRM).
+If their resellers don’t show up on the home page (there should be at least one of the top 3 listings) then the channel manager is NOT doing their job.

 Resellers have an advantage with local SEO (think of them as getting an extra 25 points/100 for being local (type in bike shops and you see local bikes shops, not ones in a different state)—yet the channel managers are not showing their partners how to leverage this local advantage.

-And a local SEO website is the gift that keeps on giving—since it generates leads to the partner 24/7 (so you don’t have to send them leads (and they do great if they are also a referral partner)).
+Plus, a local SEO website is a gift that keeps on giving—since it generates leads for the partner 24/7 (so you don’t have to send them as many leads (and they generate more leads if they are also a referral partner)).

 Video – How & Why to Setup Partner Landing Page

-Here is a video I use for the resellers to convince them to use the landing page (it shows several samples, including one partner that has dominated on Google in his entire region for over 3 years—and never lost the #1 Google pole position).
+Here is a video I use for the resellers to convince them to use the landing page (it shows several samples, including one partner that has dominated on Google and never lost the #1 Google pole position for 7 years!).

 2. Send an email that announces they carry the product

 They MUST have their landing page set up first, or where do they send the respondents?
-They should also announce a webinar—an excuse for the email.
+They should then send an email and announce a webinar—an excuse for the email.
 I’ve attached a few samples of actual email templates.
 See Chanimal Channel Kit.

 3. Get prospects to a webinar